Ruffdraft/sveltekit-cloudflare-template/README.md

 - Create a product and price Tiers
   - Create your [products](https://stripe.com/docs/api/products) and their [prices](https://stripe.com/docs/api/prices) in the dashboard or with the Stripe CLI.
-  - This template works best if you define each tier as a separate product (eg, `Just In Case Free`, `Just In Case Pro`, `Just In Case Enterprise`).
+  - This template works best if you define each tier as a separate product (eg, `Free`, `Pro`, `Enterprise`).
 Include a monthly and annual price for each product if you want to support multiple billing periods.
   - You do not need to create a free plan in Stripe.
 The free plan is managed within the app.
   - Add pricing descriptions in dashboard for different prices to help you identify the product in the code better (eg,`Pro Monthly Subscription`, `Pro Yearly Subscription`, `Enterprise Monthly Subscription`, `Enterprise Yearly Subscription`).
 You can do it in this way: `Product catalog > Edit product (you want to add description for) > (find pricing option) Edit price > Advanced > Price description`.